Jane-Wangari/Forbes-2022-Analysis/README.md

 I created the following DAX measures to help in visualization; Average age, Average worth, Countries, Females, Males, Industries, Maximum worth, Minimum worth, Net worth, Oldest, Organizations, Philanthropic, Total Billionaires, and Youngest.

 # Analysis
 I added a cover page for the work on the newly created page and renamed it Cover.
-On the second page, I did an Analysis of the data to get the following insights:
+On the second page, I did an Analysis of the data to draw insights on the following:
-1. Top 5 riches billionaires
+1. Top 5 richest billionaires
+2. Bottom 5 richest Forbes billionaires.
 2. The proportion of 2022 Forbes billionaires by industry.
 3. Top 5 youngest billionaires.
-4. To 5 and bottom 5 Forbes billionaires.
-5. Self-made billionaires by Gender.
+4. Self-made billionaires by Gender.

 On the third page, I derived insights based on the following:
 1. Forbes 2022 Billionaires by country